9 Ways Recent Grads Can Achieve True Financial Freedom

 When you examine your spending plan you should strive to put savings as a top priority.
 Always strive to save as much as you possibly can, but focus on saving in the right type of accounts.
 An emergency fund is one of the first places to direct your savings efforts.
 Most financial planners recommend trying to maintain at least 3 to 6 months of basic living expenses in a separate account from your everyday checking account.
 This is an ideal long-term goal but it can be a very difficult goal to reach if you are just starting out in a new career after graduation.

-During your 20’s and 30’s there is a tendency to let present bias make it difficult to find the balance between current spending and planning for the future.
-That is why you will have more success reaching your goals when you choose to automate savings through payroll deduction or automatic transfers of at least 10 percent of your income.
+During your 20’s and 30’s, there is a tendency to let present bias make it difficult to find the balance between current spending and planning for the future.
+That is why you will have more success in reaching your goals when you choose to automate savings through payroll deduction or automatic transfers of at least 10% of your income.

 The days of working for one employer throughout an entire career are long gone.
 So it’s no surprise that your first job after graduation will not be your last.
 Many people make the mistake of cashing out retirement plans when switching jobs instead of benefitting from continued tax deferral through 401(k) or IRA rollovers.
 Not only are 401(k) withdrawals subject to the 10 percent early withdrawal penalty they also rob us of future retirement savings.
 From my experience as a financial planner, I’ve found early retirement plan distributions to be one of the leading causes of IRS tax problems and a decision most people will end up regretting later in life.